 Lack of sleep messes up your appetite regulation hormones.
 This not only increases your appetite, but also make you want to eat the ‘food’ that helps make you fat – sugar and refined white carbs, e.g. white bread.

-Menopause – An Invitation To Up Your Game
+Menopause – An Invitation To Make Some Changes

 A lot of women think that their sleep is wrecked by menopause and hot sweats, because this is the most obvious thing going on right now.
-However, it’s usually that last thing on top of a whole list of sleep-wrecking behaviour.
+Menopause certainly can wreck sleep, but it’s usually that last thing on top of a whole list of sleep-wrecking behaviour.
 It’s the straw that broke the camel’s back.

 There are lots of things you can do to help your sleep during menopause (all of which will help all you other menopause symptoms including weight gain).
 You can read more about sleep here.